devops329/devops/instruction/observability/observability.md

 Has the database run out of memory?
 Is an old version being deployed for the frontend?
 Has the backend service lost network connectivity?
 Is the 3rd party pizza factory experiencing a slowdown, or is there just some small bug in the code for any of those components?

-Without being able to observe what is happening inside the box, you are left to guess what the problem is based entirely on external observations.
-That usually means that a frustrated customer is reporting a problem in very vague terms, or worse, no one is reporting the problem and your customers start ordering from your competitor, OAuth Pizza.
+Without being able to observe what is happening inside the box, you are left guessing what the problem is based entirely on external observations.
+That usually means that a frustrated customer is reporting a problem in very vague terms, or more likely, no one is reporting the problem and your customers start ordering from your competitor, OAuth Pizza.

 ![OAuth Pizza](oauthPizza.png)